Civil Engineering (CE)

 CE 558.
 Theory of Plasticity.
 3 Credits.

 Rigorous study of classical theory of plasticity.
 Classical continuum mechanics concepts of stress and strain and elastic behavior discussed.
 Progressing into plastic behavior in materials, mathematical formulation of elasto-plastic constitutive relationship, practical engineering limit analysis, and application of plasticity theories in analysis using computer programs.
 Prerequisite: CE 451 or instructor approval; consent of instructor for undergraduates.
 S.

 CE 562.
 Graduate Seminar in Civil Engineering.
 1 Credit.

 Conference and reports on current developments in Civil Engineering.
-Prerequisite: Admission to the PhD in Civil Engineering Program.
+Prerequisite: Admission to Civil Engineering Program; consent of instructor and School of Graduate Studies required for undergraduate students.
 Repeatable to 3 credits.
 S/U grading.
 F,S,SS.

 CE 590.
 Special Topics.
 1-6 Credits.